 Organizing the Healthcare Collaborative

-Participating Healthcare Collaborative employers identified four critical jobs categories representing their greatest need for new and replacement hiring between 2018-20.
-VTPM forecast a demand for 3900 nurse FTEs, with related credentials, using a needs assessment survey for these critical jobs:
+Participating Healthcare Collaborative employers identified seven critical jobs categories representing their greatest need for new and replacement hiring between 2021-23.
+VTPM forecast a demand for 6244 nursing FTEs, with related credentials, using a needs assessment survey for these critical jobs:

-VTPM produced a report for Vermont’s nurse education providers, relating to the industry’s hiring demands.
-That report provides both a qualitative and quantitative summary, the competencies required for short-term training in “stackable” high demand skills within education pathways.
+VTPM produced a report in 2018 and 2021 for Vermont’s nurse education providers, relating to the industry’s hiring demands.
+The reports provide both a qualitative and quantitative summary, the competencies required for short-term training in “stackable” high demand skills within education pathways.

 On the supply side, Vermont’s Higher Education Nursing programs identified clinical educators as the top barrier to growth.
-With an estimated $100M in 2021 budgeted for traveling nurses (VAHHS), tapping investments in Education for those most likely to stay and work in Vermont could produce the best return on investment.
+With an estimated $115M in 2021 budgeted for hospitals and residential care facilities traveling nurses (VAHHS and VHCA), tapping investments in Education for those most likely to stay and work in Vermont could produce the best return on investment.
 In August 2018 we learned that Vermont Technical College produces approximately 65% of all licensed skilled nurses in Vermont, and they have the best retention rates for nurses of any Vermont training provider.
 Not surprisingly VTC licensure candidates are mainly non-traditional students, many who benefit from VTCs 1+1+2 program (LPN, ADN, and BSN) and work while gaining their education.

 The barrier to educational expansion was identified as the need for clinical education instruction and placements.
 Next steps will rely on the healthcare community to provide clinical experiences using trained practicing nurses.
 Other improvements involve workplace shift supports, hiring efficiencies, career awareness and preparation activities with on-ramps for middle, high school and adult candidates.

-In 2018 we forecast a need for 900 skilled nurses in Vermont per year, while in 2019 only 421 completed LPN (128) and RN (293) licensure programs.
+In 2021 we forecast a need for 1300 Registered Nurses in Vermont per year, while in 2019 only 293 completed RN licensing programs.
 In an effort to double the number of students licensed in the next several years, we’re planning for larger and more skilled nursing applicant preparation.
 A series of four prerequisites (available at CCV and Vermont’s Career and Technical Center with dual enrollment options), we’re improving the number and quality of applicants, and those with an additional LNA credential, too.